Skip to content

 4. Avoid motorway stations for routine top-ups — only use them when genuinely necessary

-5. If your tank is half full, wait for a better window unless you are about to go on a long journey
+5. If your tank is half full, wait for a better live-price window unless you are about to go on a long journey

 Risk checks